wyhaines/Send.cr/README.md

 # send

-# DO NOT USE THIS YET.
-IT IS SUPER BROKEN AT THE MOMENT.

 Crystal looks and feels a lot like Ruby.
-However, pieces of the metaprogramming toolkits between the two languages vary quite widely.
+However, pieces of the metaprogramming toolkits between the two languages are very different.
 The high level difference is that Ruby makes extensive use of facilities like `eval`, `method_missing`, and `send` to do its dynamic magic.
 And while Crystal does support `method_missing`, because of its compiled nature, most of Crystal's dynamic magic comes from the use of macros.
 Crystal does not support `eval` or  `send`.

 However...